Tunisian leader names new PM with little experience at crisis moment | Politics

 "The key is the possibility of IMF support," said Viktor Szabo, an emerging markets portfolio manager at ABRDN in London.
 The new government urgently needs financial support for the budget and debt repayments after Saied's changes put talks with the International Monetary Fund on hold.

-The presidency said Saied had spoken with German Chancellor Angela Merkel and that he had reiterated "his determination to enforce the law and impose its full respect".
+However, the biggest party in the elected parliament, the moderate Islamist Ennahda, urged its leader the parliament speaker Rached Ghannouchi to resume the assembly's work in defiance of Saied.
+The statement underscores how parties in parliament may challenge the legality of any government appointed without the consent of the suspended chamber.

+Saied spoke with German Chancellor Angela Merkel.
+Merkel's office said she had told him it was essential to return to parliamentary democracy in dialogue with other political players.
 A senior Tunisian politician told Reuters last week the new prime minister would face a daunting inbox as most government work had ground to a halt over the past two months and a vast array of files needed urgent attention.

-Saied has replaced numerous officials throughout the administration but pledged to uphold rights and freedoms.
-He has said he will appoint a committee to amend the 2014 constitution.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)